brohrer/brandonrohrer.com/markdown/rss.md

 There are a number of
 [other item elements](https://www.rssboard.org/rss-specification#hrelementsOfLtitemgt)
-you an add if you wish, but these are the subset I've found most useful.
+you an add if you wish, but this is the subset I've found most useful.

 You can add as many items as you like.
 Just repeat the `$<$item$>$` section.